Business Enterprise Law Clinic

 That's So Creative

 I count it as a privilege to have had the opportunity to work with the BELAW team.
-Under the leadership of Professor Michael Schlesinger, the student team helped me to strengthen and clarify my existing terms and conditions under which I was operating for my graphic design business.
+Under the leadership of the clinic director, the student team helped me to strengthen and clarify my existing terms and conditions under which I was operating for my graphic design business.
 They also helped me to prepare the necessary paper work to obtain my LLC, and the necessary paperwork to begin contracting.
 It was delightful to meet with them as they carefully explained complex legal terms and procedures, while patiently answering all my questions.
 I would definitely recommend this program to others who need help getting on the right legal footing with their business.”

 C.J.
 Harris, That's So Creative

 [The Pedicab Rental Agreement between ROADIECAB and its pedicab drivers] is kind of like a bible, or our employee manual.
 But at the same time, it’s kind of different, because it’s a legally binding contract document.
 It was great to work with the students.
 I took their input.
-It was a pleasure working with Professor Schlesinger and the program overall.
+It was a pleasure working with the clinic director and the program overall.
 They really helped me.
 They helped me set up everything.
 So for me, the excitement was being around that creative, intellectual environment.
 Even though it’s law and a little stuffy, it was a fun project to work with them on.”

 Robert Ashmore, ROADIECAB